-- The identity of the court from which the subpoena was issued. - The identity of the court in which the underlying action is pending, along with a proper citation of the title of the action and the civil action number. - The identity of the person to whom the subpoena is directed. - The text of FRCP 45(c) and (d), which set out the witness' rights and duties in responding, objecting or moving to quash the subpoena. - The time and place for either the production or inspection of documents or for attendance at a hearing, trial or deposition (known as the return date). - The categories of documents sought (if the subpoena commands the production or inspection of documents). - The method for recording testimony (if the subpoena seeks testimony).
+- The name of the court that issued the subpoena, because only the court where the underlying action is pending (the issuing court) may issue a subpoena (see FRCP 45(a)(2) and From Which Court Must the Subpoena Issue?). - A proper citation of the title of the action and the civil action number. - The identity of the person to whom the subpoena is directed. - The text of FRCP 45(d) and (e), which together set out the witness' rights and duties in responding, objecting or moving to quash the subpoena.

+- The time and place for either the production or inspection of documents, or for attendance at a hearing, trial or deposition (known as the return date). - The categories of documents sought (if the subpoena commands the production or inspection of documents). - The method for recording testimony (if the subpoena seeks testimony).